-Daroga State Park is a fantastic spot featuring plenty of shoreline along Lake Entiat and the Columbia River, an assortment of activities as well as 28 campsites with partial hookups for RVs.
-Located eight miles north of Orondo, Washington, Daroga State Park is situated along one and one-half mile of shoreline on Lake Entiant which is part of the Columbia River.
-The park was created in 1981 when Grady Auvil sold the land to Chelan PUD Public Power which leases the land to Washington State Parks.
-The surrounding landscape is fabulous with views of the Cascade Mountain Range and the desert channeled scablands of central Washington.
+Daroga State Park is a fantastic spot featuring an assortment of activities, as well as 28 campsites with partial hookups for RVs.
+Just eight miles north of Orondo, Washington, this lovely park is located along 1.5 miles of shoreline on Lake Entiat, which is part of the Columbia River.
+Daroga State Park was developed in 1981 when Grady Auvil sold the land to Chelan PUD Public Power, which leases the land to the Washington state parks system.
+The surrounding landscape is fabulous with views of the Cascade Mountain Range, and the Channeled Scablands of Central Washington.

-The area was once home to the Wenatchee Indian Tribe that was non-violent towards European settlers.
+This section of the state was home to the Wenatchee Indians, who were non-violent towards European settlers.
 The first settlers to reach the area were the British Northwest Fur Company.
-These settlers where followed by gold seekers and finally the Auvil Brothers in 1928.
-Dave, Robert and Grady used the land to form an orchard and they developed the Daroga Peach.
-Today, the 90-acre state park is a playground for campers and outdoor enthusiasts looking for fun on water as well as land.
+These settlers were followed by gold seekers and finally the Auvil Brothers in 1928.
+Dave, Robert, and Grady used the land to form an orchard, and they developed the Daroga Peach.
+Today, the 90-acre state park is a playground for campers and outdoor enthusiasts looking for fun on the water as well as the land.

+Activities at Daroga Park are excellent for people in motorhomes, including hiking, a variety of boating choices, and a protected swimming area.
+RVers that like spotting birds will be pleased with their sightings and families enjoy the campground, which features a tennis and basketball court and a soccer and baseball field.
 Summertime weather between May and September brings temperatures that range from the mid-70s to mid-90s along with minimal rainfall of less than an inch per month.
-Winter month temperatures stay between the high 30s and mid-40s with two or more inches of rainfall per month.
+Winter month temperatures stay between the high 30s and mid-40s with two or more inches of rain per month.

 RV Rentals in Daroga State Park